How To Use Behavioural Science To Boost Conversions

 Brands on the other hand help us meet implicit or psychological goals.
 People respond emotionally to a brand when it helps them achieve a goal and not necessarily because we feel deeply attached to it.
 However, the more important a goal is the stronger we relate to brands that are relevant to that goal.

 Marketing consultancy Beyond Reason combined findings from behavioural economics, psychology and neuroscience to create a comprehensive model of implicit motivations.
-Research shows that implicit goals focus our attention so that even subconsciously we notice brands that may help us achieve an active psychological goal.
+Research shows that implicit goals focus our attention.
+Even subconsciously we notice brands that may help us achieve an active psychological goal.
 Brands that we think are most likely to help us achieve a goal get the largest share of our attention.
 This may explain the attraction of guarantees and a compelling value proposition that promises a desired outcome.

-Behavioural science shows that our brains respond to the difference between reward (i.e. achieving goals) and the pain (i.e. the price) we feel when considering a purchase.
+Behavioural science shows that our brains respond to the reward (i.e. achieving goals) and the pain (i.e. the price) we feel when considering a purchase.
 When the difference is sufficiently large we will be open to purchasing a product.
-The net value can be changed by increasing the expected reward (i.e. improve the benefits or performance of the product) and or reducing the pain (i.e. lower the price).
-Another way to improve the perceived value of a product is to use social proof to demonstrate how popular the brand is.
+The net value can change by increasing the reward (i.e. improve the benefits or performance of the product) or reducing the pain (i.e. lower the price).
+Another way to improve the value of a product is to use social proof to demonstrate how popular the brand is.

 Implications for CRO:

 - Use the Beyond Reason implicit goal map to review your value proposition and messages on key pages.
-Beyond Reason’s implicit research methodology identifies and provides a weight to each implicit purchase motivation so that you can align your value proposition and communications to your customers’ psychological goals.
-You can then use A/B testing to evaluate how communicating these psychological goals influence conversions on your site or app.
+Beyond Reason’s implicit research methodology identifies and provides a weight to each implicit purchase motivation.
+You can align your value proposition and communications to your customers’ psychological goals.
+You can then use A/B testing to evaluate how communicating these goals influence conversions on your site or app.